 - (3) Providing supervision.
 A license holder shall exercise appropriate supervision over supervisees, as set forth in the rules of the board. - (4) Reporting of violations to board.
-A license holder who has substantial reason to believe that another license holder or psychological or school psychological supervisee has committed an apparent violation of the statutes or rules of the board that has substantially harmed or is likely to substantially harm a person or organization shall so inform the board in writing; however, when the information regarding such violation is obtained in a professional relationship with a client, the license holder shall report it only with the written permission of the client.
+A license holder who has substantial reason to believe that another license holder or psychological or school psychological supervisee has committed an apparent violation of the statutes or rules of the board that has substantially harmed or is likely to substantially harm a person or organization shall so inform the board in writing, except that when the suspected violation of the statutes or rules of the board is related solely to impairment due to mental, emotional, physiological, or pharmacological, health-related conditions, and/or abuse of or dependency on alcohol or other substances, the license holder may instead make a report to the boards safe haven program in lieu of the board; moreover, when the information regarding such violation is obtained in a professional relationship with a client, the license holder shall report it only with the written permission of the client.
 Under such circumstances the license holder shall advise the client of the name, address, and telephone number of the state board of psychology and of the client's right to file a complaint.
 The license holder shall make reasonable efforts to guide and/or facilitate the client in the complaint process as needed or requested by the client.
 Nothing in this rule shall relieve a license holder from the duty to file any report required by applicable statutes. - (K) Supervision.
 Rules 4732-13-01, 4732-13-02, 4732-13-03, and 4732-13-04 of the Administrative Code, pertaining to supervision of persons performing psychological or school psychological work, shall be considered as a part of these rules of professional conduct.